-This statement provides an initial response from the Alberta Council for Global Cooperation (ACGC) regarding the Draft Social Studies K-6 Curriculum released by the Government of Alberta on March 29, 2021.
-These preliminary observations are based on an analysis of the draft for alignment with best practices in global citizenship education (GCE).
-The terms "draft" or "draft curriculum" will refer only to the Draft K-6 Social Studies Curriculum (not the entire Draft K-6 Curriculum).
+This document is the Alberta Council for Global Cooperation's (ACGC) response to the Draft Social Studies K-6 Curriculum released by the Government of Alberta on March 29, 2021.
+ACGC conducted the analysis of the draft social studies curriculum to better understand the alignment of the draft curriculum with global citizenship education (GCE) best practices.
+Please note: Hereafter, the terms "draft" or "draft curriculum" will refer only to the Draft K-6 Social Studies Curriculum, and not the entire Draft K-6 Curriculum.